pierreroudier/gampls/README.md

 ## Dependencies

-The `plsgam` package depends on a suite of (fantastic) packages -- you can install them using":
+The `gampls` package depends on a suite of (fantastic) packages -- you can install them using:

 ```
 install.packages(